kube-rs/website/docs/blog/posts/2024-06-11-reflector-memory.md

 !!! warning "Ad-hoc Benchmarks"

     Whether the ad-hoc synthetic benchmarks are in any way realistic going forwards remains to be seen.
-How much you can get likely depends on a range of factors from allocator to usage patterns.
+How much you can get likely depends on a range of factors from allocator choice to usage patterns.

-__So far__, we have seen controllers with a basically unchanged profile, some with small improvements in the 10-20% range, but I have gotten one [50% drop in a real-world controller](https://github.com/kube-rs/kube/pull/1494#issuecomment-2126694967) (ironically, the one I used to test the change).
-So YMMV, particularly if you are doing a lot of other stuff, but please [reach out](https://discord.gg/tokio) with more results.
+__So far__, we have seen controllers with a basically unchanged profile, some with small improvements in the 10-20% range, and one [50% drop in a real-world controller](https://github.com/kube-rs/kube/pull/1494#issuecomment-2126694967) (ironically, the one I used to test the change).
+The default [Config::page_size] of 500 does seem to undermine the optimization somewhat.
+Try setting the page size to 50 to get a bigger effect.

+YMMV, particularly if you are doing a lot of other stuff, but please [reach out](https://discord.gg/tokio) with more results.

 ## Thoughts for the future